hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 done
 ```

 ![image](../images/Quickstart/quickstart-Hologres/datadownload1.gif)

 ![image](../images/Quickstart/quickstart-Hologres/datadownload2.gif)

-Data is stored in CSV (with , delimiter) format.
+Data is stored in CSV (with ',' delimiter) format.
 Total uncompressed CSV files size is about 79852548 Bytes (about 77GB).

-Note: in 1987, only 10,11,12 (3 months) data is available for download.
-Note: the following 14 files fails to upload in Hologres for the invalid byte sequence for encoding.
+Note: the following 14 files contain invalid byte sequence for encoding, and thus fails to upload to Hologres.

 | NO | FILES |
 |---|---|